rust-lang/cargo/src/doc/src/guide/continuous-integration.md

       - run: rustup update ${{ matrix.toolchain }} && rustup default ${{ matrix.toolchain }}
       - run: cargo build --verbose
       - run: cargo test --verbose

 ```

-This will test all three release channels.
+This will test all three release channels (note a failure in any toolchain version will fail the entire job).
 You can also click `"Actions" > "new workflow"` in the GitHub UI and select Rust to add the [default configuration](https://github.com/actions/starter-workflows/blob/main/ci/rust.yml) to your repo.
 See [GitHub Actions documentation](https://docs.github.com/en/actions) for more information.

 ### GitLab CI